xiangyuan/blog/2013/3/26/perceptrons-in-python.rst

 You could also try to change the training sequence in order to model an AND, NOR or NOT function.
 Note that it's not possible to model an XOR function using a single-layer perceptron like this, because the two classes (0 and 1) of an XOR function are not linearly separable.
-In that case you would have to use a multi-layer perceptron (which is basically a small neural network).
+In that case you would have to use multiple layers of perceptrons (which is basically a small neural network).

 Wrap Up